HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 #### Step 3: Linking our URLs

-We have know successfully created 3 routes
+We have now successfully created 3 routes

 ```
 /